Add and verify a domain in Apple Business Manager

 If you entered a domain that’s registered and verified by another organisation, you must enter a different domain to continue.

-If you entered a domain that’s registered to another organisation but not verified, you can select “I agree to share my content information above,” then select Submit.
+If you entered a domain that’s registered to another organisation but not verified, you can select “I agree to share my contact information above,” then select Submit.
 See Domain conflicts.

 Select Add domain, then complete the rest of the steps in this task.